ZG4RBU/Archiver/README.md

 Archiver heavily depends on the selenium and yt-dlp modules.
 Initially, the YouTube videos are downloaded locally and then uploaded to mega.io.
 Once the downloads are completed, the mega.io video embed link and YouTube video content are placed into HTML blocks, which are then used to build the HTML file.

 ## Prerequisites
-1. Python 3.6+
+1. Python 3.10+
-2. Google Chrome
+2. latest version of Google Chrome
 3. Mega.io account

 ## Setup
-1. Download code
+1. Download the code directly or clone the repository using `git clone https://github.com/ZG4RBU/Archiver.git`.
-2. Run requirements.cmd
+2. Install the necessary modules listed in `requirements.txt` by running `pip install -r requirements.txt`.
+Alternatively, on Windows, you can simply run the `requirements.cmd` script.
+3. Make sure you have the latest version of Google Chrome installed.
+This is required for the Selenium ChromeDriver component.
-3. Modify `settings.json` file
+4. Modify `settings.json` file

 ## Settings
 `mega_auth` > Enter your mega account login info